microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v6.md

 ### Odata Function Parameters

 Passing function parameters to requests has changed in v6.
 The `FunctionOption` class, which extends the `Option` class, has been removed and is no longer used to define function parameters.
-Futhermore, function and action paramter classes, currently defined by classes with the suffix `ParameterSet`, have been removed.
+Futhermore, function and action parameter classes, currently defined by classes with the suffix `ParameterSet`, have been removed.
 Previously a user would pass function parameters to a request as follows:
 ```java
 ReportRootGetMailboxUsageDetailParameterSet parameterSet = ReportRootGetMailboxUsageDetailParameterSet.newBuilder()